 A series of concerts featuring the uOttawa Orchestra, a pre-professional training ensemble.
 Over 80 student musicians play in the orchestra, many of whom also perform in the Ottawa Symphony Orchestra (OSO).

 This coming season, the uOttawa Opera Company presents two performances of Mozart’s Così fan tutte, accompanied by chamber orchestra with Jean-Philippe Tremblay conducting.
 Music and stage direction by Sandra Graham.

-The University of Ottawa Wind Ensemble under the direction of Daniel Gress performs four concerts a year with a wide range of repertoire encompassing a variety of styles and eras.
-Original works for concert band are featured, but repertoire also includes outstanding arrangements and transcriptions.

-We present a wide array of other concerts which have free admission: alumni recitals, chamber music ensembles, choirs, art song, brass choir, guitar ensembles, piano duos, music by new composers, jazz ensemble, student concerts at the National Arts Centre and more!

-Second edition | A series of concerts featuring the uOttawa Orchestra, a pre-professional training ensemble.
-Over 80 student musicians play in the orchestra, many of whom also perform in the Ottawa Symphony Orchestra (OSO).

-This coming season, the uOttawa Opera Company presents two performances of Mozart’s Così fan tutte, accompanied by chamber orchestra with Jean-Philippe Tremblay conducting.
-Music and stage direction by Sandra Graham.

-The University of Ottawa Wind Ensemble under the direction of Daniel Gress performs four concerts a year with a wide range of repertoire encompassing a variety of styles and eras.
+Our Wind Ensemble performs four concerts a year with a wide range of repertoire encompassing a variety of styles and eras.
 Original works for concert band are featured, but repertoire also includes outstanding arrangements and transcriptions.

 We present a wide array of other concerts which have free admission: alumni recitals, chamber music ensembles, choirs, art song, brass choir, guitar ensembles, piano duos, music by new composers, jazz ensemble, student concerts at the National Arts Centre and more!